RL-NLOS/NLOS_HP-CDT/README.md

 **Path**: CDT-training_phase1/Auto_encoding/LOS_signal/
 **Purpose**: Train an autoencoder model to capture the structural priors of Line-of-Sight (LOS) signals.
 **Quantity**: 4,200 LOS images.
-**Description**: All images are collected from visible scenes to learn the basic visual representations.
+**Description**: All images are collected from visible scenes to learn the latent LOS representations.

 📌 **Phase 2: Cross-Domain Pretraining on NLOS Signals (corresponding to the Stage 2 in the paper)**
 **Path**: CDT-training_phase2/CDT/NLOS_signal/
 **Purpose**: Adapt the model to the distribution of LOS images through unsupervised learning, enhancing the encoder's cross-domain generalization ability.
 **Quantity**: 4,200 NLOS images.
-**Description**: This phase does not rely on labels and is solely intended for feature pre-adaptation training.
+**Description**: This phase does not rely on labels and is solely intended for CDT learning and feature pre-adaptation training.

 📌 **Phase 3: Fine-Tuning with Paired NLOS–LOS Signals (corresponding to the Stage 3 in the paper)**
 **Paths**: